 What is a VPN (Virtual Private Network), and How Does it Work?

-What is a VPN and, more importantly, how does a VPN work?
+What is a VPN and, more importantly, what is a VPN used for?
 When you visit a website without a VPN or Virtual Private Network, your internet connection to that site runs through your ISP.
 The ISP allocates you a special IP address that can be used to identify you and your specific location.
 Your ISP manages all of your network traffic and is thus able to view your activity as well as the websites you visit.
 Your browsing activity can also be linked to you through your unique IP address.

 When you access the internet with a Virtual Private Network activated, the provider creates a safe internet connection through a VPN server.
 Your network traffic will continue to run through your ISP, but your ISP will no longer view your activity or the websites you access.
 The websites or apps you visit cannot see your actual IP address but just the VPN server address, which countless other users use.